 - Top with cranberry juice.

-A Tall Purple Haze Drink Recipe
+A Lemonade Purple Haze Recipe

-Purple Haze Martini Recipe
+A Purple Haze Martini Recipe

-Not only do the blue curacao and grenadine combine to create a beautiful cocktail, they also make this a fun and fruity vodka martini that is ideal for summer parties.
+It's time to go back to elementary school art class: red and blue make purple.
+That is the key to creating the violet color of this purple haze martini.
+Not only do the blue curaçao and grenadine combine to create a beautiful cocktail, they also make this a fun and fruity vodka martini that is ideal for summer parties.

-Purple Haze Shooter Recipe
+A Purple Haze Shooter Recipe

-How Strong are the Purple Haze Drinks?
+How Strong Are the Purple Haze Drinks?

-- Purple Haze with Cranberry: 19% ABV (36 proof)
+- Cranberry Purple Haze: 19 percent ABV (36 proof)

-- Purple Haze with Lemonade: 15% ABV (30 proof)
+- Lemonade Purple Haze: 15 percent ABV (30 proof)

-- Purple Haze Martini: 26% ABV (52 proof)
+- Purple Haze Martini: 26 percent ABV (52 proof)

-- Purple Haze Shot with Rum: 23% ABV (46 proof)
+- Purple Haze Shot: 23 percent ABV (46 proof)